 Canon lists the weight for the Pro Luster paper as 69.2 lbs, or in more sane units 260 GSM.
 The typical weight range of good quality photo papers is 200–300 GSM, so the Pro Luster paper falls right in the middle of that range.

 Feel is far more subjective.
 On one hand, at least for archival purposes, you really shouldn’t handle printed images, as the oils on your hands will gradually degrade the images over time.
-On the other hand, the tactical experience of being able to handle and share a print with friends and family is, at least if you ask me, hard to beat.
+On the other hand, the tactile experience of being able to handle and share a print with friends and family is, at least if you ask me, hard to beat.

 The luster surface of the Pro Luster paper doesn’t show finger prints, so it’s much more conducive to being handled in that respect than it’s high gloss cousin Pro Platinum.
 The semi-gloss surface also feels a little better in the hand, at least in the sense that it’s not as “tacky” to the touch.
-That said, it’s a far cry from the tactical experience of a fine art cotton rag paper.
+That said, it’s a far cry from the tactile experience of a fine art cotton rag paper.

 All inkjet prints require some time after they’ve come out of the printer to fully dry.
 Though resin coated papers, like the Pro Luster, do a very good job of drawing the ink and solvent into the coating via capillary action, the solvent still has to fully evaporate before the image settles to its final colors.
 That said, while this is drying, prints on this paper come out of the printer, dry to the touch.
 This drying stage is really necessary to fully set the colors and evaporate the remaining solvents, not necessarily to handle the print.

 Canon’s instruction sheet indicates that prints made on this paper will be sufficiently dry to be stacked with an intermediate sheet of plain paper after 15 minutes, and will be fully dri`ed in 24 hours.